edoardo8uni/mp_-downloader/README.md

 now personalize the script changing audio_path and video_path that refears to audio_file folder and video_file folder the script will do the rest :)

+the program will change file.txt adding for each line a response value (CoOMPLETE /ERROR)